quire-io/guide/_docs/overview-04-project-views.md

 ## Board
 The Board view shows your project in a visual workflow so you can better manage or focus on a few selected crucial tasks.

-In this view, you can add multiple boards (link) for one project (eg., Preparation, Planning) and in each board, add multiple status columns (link) like Development, Testing, Pending, etc.
+In this view, you can add [multiple boards](/guide/multiple-boards) for one project (eg., Preparation, Planning) and in each board, add multiple [status columns](/guide/status-column/) like Development, Testing, Pending, etc.

 ![board view]({{ site.dev_url }}{{ site.baseurl }}/assets/images/project-views/project_views_board.png)